SignalProducer

 Swift

-public func flatMap<P: PropertyProtocol>(_ strategy: FlattenStrategy, transform: @escaping (Value) -> P) -> SignalProducer<P.Value, Error>
+public func flatMap<P: PropertyProtocol>(_ strategy: FlattenStrategy, transform: @escaping (Value) -> P) -> SignalProducer<P.Value, Error>Parameters

 Catches any failure that may occur on the input producer, mapping to a new producer that starts in its place.